GaneshShinde0/spring-boot-rest-api-explorer/readme.md

-- Consider it as a comment section
+# File Explorer REST API

-table will save follwing fields
+Explorer table will save follwing fields
+# ExplorerItem

-- id
+	- id : Primary key
-- name
+	- name : Name of folder/file
-- type
+	- type : Type of folder/file
-- parent_id
+	- parent_id : Id of parent Object

 - For Root consider parent_id as null
 - for 1st level folders parent_id=0 as root has id of 0
 - for all the next folders consider id of parent folder as parent id.
-- For Fetching all folders and subfolders.
+## For Fetching all folders and subfolders.
   - Fetch Root, Fetch all childrens of root folder.
   - Fetch childrens of all childrens recursively.
-- For Creating Single Folder
+## For Creating Single Folder
   - With help of parent_id search if parent exists or not.
   - if parent exists save otherwise send response as parent does not exists.
-- For Deleting
+## For Deleting
   - Get all the childrens delete them recursively.
   - Two ways to do this.
     - Delete all the records which have same parent id as of id of deleted one using one query/operation.